enric16/Sprint-1.03/README.md

 ## 📌 **Description**

 This repository contains exercises designed to test knowledge of arrays in PHP.
-The exercises are divided into two directories based on difficulty level.

-Topics Covered:
+#### Topics Covered:

- · Associative arrays

- · Array-related functions
+ · Creating and using arrays.

+ · Operating with arrays.

 ## 📁 **Repository Structure**

- level1 - Beginner exercises on arrays
+ Level1 - Beginner exercises on arrays

- level2 - More complex exercises on associative arrays and array manipulation functions

 ## 🛠️ **Technologies Used**